mrldupuis/mrldupuis.github.io/_posts/2023-07-14-glenmore_dam_testing.md

     Experimental setup of the Raspberry Shake 3D, portable power supply, laptop, and GPS antenna at Glenmore Dam: above the dam crest (left) and downstream free field (right).
 </div>

-I hope to analyze this data to see if I can pick up any harmonics (although their is no power generation) or structural resonances.
+I hope to analyze this data to see if I can pick up any machinery harmonics (although there is no power generation at Glenmore Dam) or structural resonances of the gravity monolith or piers.

+Mostly I'm glab nobody called the police on me...